-Third-year courses continue to focus on application of research and theories to clinical practice as well as PWC and DSK domains.
-Students will be enrolled in their second set of practicum courses (Clinical Practicum III and IV) and complete practicum at new sites in order to further develop their assessment and intervention skills across a variety of clinical problems and settings.
+Third- and fourth-year courses continue to focus on application of research and theories to clinical practice as well as PWC and DSK domains.
+Students will be enrolled in their practicum courses (Clinical Practicum III, IV, V, VI) and complete practicum at new sites in order to further develop their assessment and intervention skills across a variety of clinical problems and settings.
 Students also learn advanced interventions, techniques, and theories through the Advanced Evidence-Based Psychotherapies and Psychodynamic Theories courses.
 In addition, students increase scientific knowledge in the Biological Basis of Behavior course.
+In addition, students increase scientific knowledge in and advanced integration of Cognition and Affect.
+They also take Seminar in Social Psychology and History and Systems in Psychology.

 Successful completion of the Second Year Project and all coursework through fall semester of the third year of study is required for eligibility to sit for the Comprehensive Exam.

-Students may not register for Dissertation I if remediation is required for passing the Comprehensive Exam.
+Students may not register for Dissertation I if remediation is required for passing the

+Comprehensive Exam.
 The Dissertation I course will prepare students to propose their Doctoral Dissertation.
 Students are expected to pass their Dissertation Proposal before the start of their fourth year.